Megamjm/Comfyvn-ToolProject/docs/development/policy_enforcer.md

 }
 ```

-If any finding reports `level: block`, the endpoint raises `HTTP 423` with `{"message": "policy enforcement blocked", "result": {...}}`.
-Callers should surface `result.blocked` to the user and resolve issues before retrying.
+If any finding reports `level: block`, the `result.blocked` array is populated and `counts.block` increments.
+Callers should surface these blockers to reviewers and decide whether to pause the workflow or proceed with manual overrides.

 ### GET `/api/policy/audit`